switchbox-data/buildstock-fetch/docs/usage.md

 Once all the inputs have been collected, BuildStock Fetch will ask whether to download all files for the release, or just a sample.
 Each release has around 10,000 to 30,000 building units associated with it.
 If the user wishes to download just a small sample, they can specify the number of files to download for each state-upgrade version pair.

+You can also specify the sample size via `--sample` command-line argument.
+Use `0` to download all files.

 ### Direct Command Line